Last Updated on September 2, 2022 by Admin

 It’s like a big, flat battery.
 And it will still insulate your home and do everything a wall is supposed to do.
 Your house can run entirely off the grid with minimal fuss.

-One of the most exciting developments in green construction technology has to be transparent wood.
+One of the most exciting green construction technology developments must be transparent wood.
 It’s a cheap, plentiful wood that doesn’t require the destruction of the old-growth forest.
 Also, it’s smooth as glass, it doesn’t retain water, and heat can pass through it.

 If you want a lifestyle as eco-friendly as camping in one of America’s beautiful parks without leaving the comfort of the city, then green construction technology is for you.